nanoframework/Samples/samples/Graphics/README.md

 Requires the GPIO pins numbers to be defined for the Left, Right, Up, Down & Select keys.

+## Using the Generic Graphic Drivers

+Those samples will show you how to use the generic driver capabilities.
+One of the example shows how to crate fully a driver and the other one how to use it once created from our nuget library.

 ## Build the sample

 1. Start Microsoft Visual Studio 2019 (VS 2017 should be OK too) and select `File > Open > Project/Solution`.